 Part 2 is intended to evaluate students’ research aptitude.
 In consultation with the student’s advisor, the student thoroughly surveys a research area and prepares a written proposal for his/her dissertation that puts the proposed research in the context of previous work.
 Then an oral exam is held during which the student presents the proposal to the advisory committee, who evaluates and assigns a grade (pass/fail).
 A failing student is given a second and final chance.
 Students must have demonstrated participation in the department’s scholarly community by documenting attendance at 9 or more department research talks before being eligible for presenting their dissertation proposal.

 With the approval of the advisor, the student submits the dissertation to Graduate School.
 The dissertation defense is then conducted by the advisory committee.

-Students with BS degrees
+Students with only BS degrees

 Students with a BS degree in Computer Science or a related discipline can apply for admission to PhD in Computer Science.
 The minimum credit-hour requirement for PhD for these students is 72.
 The admissions committee can require students with inadequate preparation, who are otherwise qualified, to take additional courses (in addition to the minimum 72 credit hours).
-Normally, these students will spend at least one year (2 semesters) for preparation for PhD program.
+Normally, these students will spend at least one year (2 semesters) preparing for the PhD program.
 These students may register in CSC 701, Orientation, at the beginning of their second year.
 Students who complete the MS program requirements can receive a “pass through master’s” after passing phase 1 of their qualifying exam.